 problem by loading drivers until it fails again.
 Typically,

-binary drivers like nvidia.ko
+binary drivers like nvidia.ko, display

 drivers, and USB will have the most